Duration

 Language study is sequential.
 You need to complete four language courses in two consecutive years during the course of your degree.
 You should begin your language study in year one and plan to take two language courses in your first year if possible.
 You can find the language courses available to you in the BGlobalSt schedule.
 For Asian and European languages you need to complete a Language Ability Declaration and enrol in one of the beginner level courses listed in the first instance.
 You will be placed in a class appropriate to your level.
 Find out more about first time enrolment in language courses.

-You should take one General Education course in your first year.
+New students studying an undergraduate degree with us in 2025 will need to complete the Waipapa Taumata Rau course in your first year, as well as a General Education course.
 You can choose courses from the Open, Arts, and Business and Economics Schedules.
 Browse the General Education schedules.

-Note: A student is exempted from 15 points of General Education if they enrol in and complete one or two semesters of 45 points of study or more on a student exchange programme.
+Note: A student is exempted from the 15 points of General Education (but must complete the Waipapa Taumata Rau course) if they enrol in and complete one or two semesters of 45 points of study or more on a student exchange programme.

 Year two